Attribution and giving credit where credit is due

-It is still the case for much of Digital Marketing that all the conversion credit goes to the last-clicked channel.
+It is still the case for much of Digital Marketing that 100% of the credit goes to the last-clicked channel.

 The primary purpose of a prospecting display campaign is to raise the awareness and visibility of your brand within the communities you serve.